Kris-Kuiper/Nerms/README.md

 var properties = {id : 1, firstname : 'Kris', lastname : 'Kuiper'};
 ```

 To store this entity, you first need to create the model.
-You may create a new Model by simply adding them to Nerms.
+You may create a new model by simply adding them to Nerms.
 We will create a User model to store user data:
 ```javascript
 //Create model properties
 var properties = {id : null, firstname : null, lastname : null };